 Q: Do they shed?
 What kind of grooming is required?

 “Spay coat” is definitely a thing in the breed – spayed and neutered individuals have coat texture changes where the entire coat becomes woolier, more prone to matting, and sheds plenty.
 Intact bitches will also lose coat after a season.
-The intact boys shed only minimally, and I don’t find it a problem – in fact, most of the hair on the ground is usually mine, and not the dogs’.
-I am, however, relatively meticulous about grooming them (mostly because we do go to shows occasionally).
-I bathe the boys with quality products every few weeks and blow them out with an HV dryer.
-In between this, though, they rarely get so much as brushed, and their coat maintains itself quite easily.
+The intact boys shed only minimally.
+Most Kooikers are almost never bathed and many rarely are brushed more than once a week, and their coat maintains itself quite easily.

 Q: Do they have many health problems?

-This is one of my favorite questions because I deal with this for a living.
+This is one of my favorite questions.
 Because no – Kooikers are by and large a very healthy breed.
 They were recovered relatively recently from a small gene pool so we are hyper-vigilant to any potential genetic problems, and thus we are lucky to have a population that is very well recorded.
-In addition, we have not had significant problems with puppy mills or backyard breeders breeding from unhealthy parents contributing to the gene pool (knock on wood!) so while we do have issues in the breed, they occur at a much lower frequency than in, say, English Bulldogs.
+In addition, we have not had significant problems with puppy mills or backyard breeders breeding from unhealthy parents contributing to the gene pool (knock on wood!) so while we do have issues in the breed, they occur at a much lower frequency than in many other breeds.
 Kooikers do experience health issues but predominantly we can test for and avoid them.

 To get a CHIC number, Kooikers have to be tested for 5 things: von Willebrand’s disease, ENM (hereditary necrotizing myelopathy), patellar luxation, hip dysplasia, and have a CERF eye exam.
 Renal issues, epilepsy, and an autoimmune disorder called polymyositis can occur in the breed but as testing is impossible or still in developmental stages, these are not included in requirements to get a CHIC number, but are something to be aware of/research/ask your breeder about.
 The Dutch Kooiker club (the VHNK) maintains a register of population data, recording all details of all births and matings along with health results – thus Kooikers are quite easy to research and have a long tradition of transparently published health testing.